iso-sejun/green-food/README.md

   Edamam's terms do not generally allow broad recipe caching, so instead of storing recipe payloads in a database we implemented short-lived in-memory request deduplication and session reuse.
 - **Store recommendations, not inventory guarantees**
   Google Places can help find grocery-oriented stores nearby, but it cannot prove exact ingredient inventory.
 We explicitly shaped the UX around "likely to carry" rather than pretending to know more than the API does.
+- **App-owned environmental score, not a raw API dump**
+  We decided to create a blended Green Table score rather than show Edamam and Climatiq as disconnected numbers.
+That made the result easier for users to compare, but it also required us to be explicit that the score is a weighted estimate built by our app.

 ### Most difficult technical bug and how we debugged it